Lee-ChinCheng/LysisPeptica/README.md

 ```

-* replace "/your_path/your.fa" by your input fasta path
+* replace "/your_path/your.fa" with your input FASTA file path.
-* replace "/your_output_folder" by your preferred folder for output csv file
+* replace "/your_output_folder" with the directory where output CSV files should be written.
-* [hemolysis%] wil be 5,10,20,30. default is 10
+* [hemolysis%] wil be 5,10,20,30.
+Default is 10.

 ---